-The least you should expect is a year’s warranty.
-Preferably two.
-On the most reliable and quality drives the manufacturers aren’t afraid to offer three years warranty.
+The least you should expect is 1 year’s warranty.
+Preferably 2.
+On the most reliable and quality drives the manufacturers aren’t afraid to offer 3-5 years warranty.

-- If you are planning on storing a farm of photos or movies. or
+Got a farm of photos or movies.

 Then you’ll need a pen and paper.

 Add up the amount of drive capacity you plan on storing.
 And then give yourself 50% head room to grow into.

 8. Should You Pick An External Drive With Hardware Encryption?

 Are your files.
 Or your backup filled with info you wouldn’t want anyone to get to?